rodnierbc/Angular-2-Crowdfunding-Platform/README.md

 <p align="center"><img width="90%" src="project-documentation/screenshots/login-component-html.png"></p>

 ### 3- Results
-now we can see that by clicking on the button for authentication with Twitter we access the login page of the Twiter application.
+Now we can see that by clicking on the button for authentication with Twitter we access the login page of the Twiter application.
 <p align="center"><img width="90%" src="project-documentation/screenshots/login-twitter-example.png"></p>